merative/acd-containers/CONTRIBUTING.md

 A good way to familiarize yourself with the codebase and contribution process is to look for and tackle low-hanging fruit in the [issue tracker](https://github.com/merative/acd-containers/issues).
-Before embarking on a more ambitious contribution, please quickly [get in touch](#communication) with us.
+Before embarking on a more ambitious contribution, please quickly [reach out to one of us](MAINTAINERS.md).

 **Note: We appreciate your effort, and want to avoid a situation where a contribution requires extensive rework (by you or by us), sits in backlog for a long time, or